We came across an educational institute once. They wanted conversions, not just leads. Within a span of 6 months, they wanted over 1000 enrolments.

 - Lack of consistency: Because you don’t have a content strategy, you start off by producing a certain number of content pieces a week but soon that number becomes zero.

-Solving these kinds of content issues require a change of mindset.
+Solving these kinds of content issues requires a change of mindset.

 - Content Experimentation